 How The List Is Compiled

-We announce the Gen.T List 2021 in September, but selecting the honourees for the list is a year-round process.
+We announce the Gen.T List every September, but selecting the honourees for it is a year-round process.
 It has to be—creating a list of 300 individuals across a breadth of industries from around Asia requires a rigorous methodology.
 Here’s how we do it.

 The very first thing we look for in a potential honouree is achievement in the last 18 months.